 Keep in mind germination in these plants is erratic.

-Another option is to propagate the plants by dividing the rhizomes in the early summer of late fall.
+Another option is to propagate the plants by dividing the rhizomes between the early summer and late fall.

 Siberian iris plants are generally pest-free.

-However, the plant has some susceptibility to certain problems including those experienced by bearded iris.
+However, the plant has some susceptibility to certain problems including those experienced by bearded iris plants.

 These typically include problems such as iris border and bacterial soft root.